aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

   - $acquisitionProtocol     : acquisition protocol if already knows it
   - $bypass\_extra\_file\_checks: boolean, if set bypass the extra checks
   - $upload\_id               : upload ID of the study
+  - $data\_dir                : path to the LORIS MRI data directory

 RETURNS:
   - $acquisitionProtocol     : acquisition protocol